RAF Filton: Post war years

 After the war years Filton again became home to No. 501 Squadron RAF, which was reformed in May 1946 as a Royal Auxiliary Air Force day-fighter squadron equipped with Spitfire XVI (LF)s.
 These were followed in 1948 by de Havilland Vampire F1s, and the FB5 from Spring 1951.
 501 Squadron continued at Filton until it was disbanded in March 1957, when the remaining Royal Auxiliary Air Force flying units were stood down.

 Filton was also once again home to the Bristol University Air Squadron as part of 62 Group.
 Initially flying de Havilland Tiger Moth T2s, these were replaced with de Havilland Canada DHC-1 Chipmunk T10 trainers; and also No. 3 Air Experience Flight RAFVR which was formed on 8 September 1958, also with de Havilland Chipmunk trainers.

 Operating out of Filton from 1948 was No. 12 Reserve Flying School RAF (RFS) equipped with six de Havilland Tiger Moths for RAF Reserve Pilot training and (from 1949) initially two (later three) Avro Ansons for Navigator training.
 This school was operated under special contract to the Air Ministry by the Bristol Aeroplane Company as part of the Volunteer Reserve Pilot training scheme.
 This continued until March 1953 when No. 12 RFS closed.

 In the 1950s and early '60s, Filton was designated as a V bomber dispersal base.
 During the Cuban Missile Crisis (October 1962) Avro Vulcan V bombers were at Filton and kept at 'immediate readiness' status with engines idling.

-Current use
+After closure

-The airfield is now closed and the last aircraft to operate from the site were the NPAS (Western Counties Air Operations Unit) Police helicopter & the Great Western Air Ambulance Charity, who both moved to a nearby, purpose-built site at Almondsbury in October 2018.
+After closure of the RAF station, civilian use of the airfield continued as Filton Airport.
+The airfield is now closed and the last aircraft to operate from the site were the helicopters of the National Police Air Service and Great Western Air Ambulance Charity, which both moved to a nearby, purpose-built site at Almondsbury in October 2018.
+As of 2026, construction work is underway on redevelopment of the airfield as Brabazon, a new mixed-use residential neighbourhood.

-In 2017, part of the former RAF Filton site became home to Aerospace Bristol, an aerospace museum run by the Bristol Aero Collection Trust.
-A varied collection of exhibits is housed in the former RAF hangars [now Grade 2 listed].
+In 2017, some of the former RAF buildings became home to Aerospace Bristol, an aerospace museum run by the Bristol Aero Collection Trust.
+A varied collection of exhibits is housed in the former RAF hangars (now grade II listed).
 The exhibition covers over 100 years of aviation history with emphasis on items relating to Filton, including Concorde 216, the final Concorde to be built and the last to fly, in a newly built structure.